mariateresachaves/BigBlueButton/ESOF-DOCS/Software_Architecture/Software Architecture.md

 ##1.2.
 4+1 View Model

-This model allow the various stakeholders to find what they want to know about the software architecture.
+This model allows the various [Stakeholders](https://github.com/mariateresachaves/bigbluebutton/blob/master/ESOF-DOCS/Requirements/Requirements%20Engineering.md#13-stakeholders) to find what they want to know about the software architecture.
 Systems engineers approach it from the Physical view, then the Process view.
 End-users, customers, data specialists from the Logical view.
 Project managers, software configuration staff see it from the Development view.

 <p align="center">
   <img src="images/4p1ViewModel.png" width="40%" height="40%">